-Located in Billings, West Virginia, USA, and operating on 27 acres of stabilized land and buildings, the plant specializes in the treating of railway ties.
-The facility includes two pressure treating cylinders for oil-borne preservatives and one pressure treating cylinder for CCA or borate, giving a combined annual treating capacity for approximately 80,000 cubic meters.
+Located in Billings, West Virginia, USA, and operating on 27 acres of stabilized land and buildings, the plant specializes in the treating of railway ties and the manufacture and treatment of highway timbers and log homes.
+The facility includes two pressure treating cylinders for oil-borne preservatives and one pressure treating cylinder for CCA or borate, giving a combined annual treating capacity of approximately 80,000 cubic meters.
 This plant also includes a maintenance facility and offices for production and wood procurement personnel.